 What is the registration cost, and what meals does it include?

-The registration fee includes lunch each day, all coffee breaks, and a reception and dinner on Mon.
-To keep things manageable for us, the fee is the same for all in-person attendees regardless of your length of stay.
+The registration fee is TBD.
+For an estimate, it was $210 for in-person attendees last time the workshop was held.
+The registration fee will include lunch each day, all coffee breaks, and a dinner on the first night of the workshop.
+To keep things manageable for us, the fee will be the same for all in-person attendees regardless of your length of stay.

 What is the format of the workshop?

 There will be a mix of talks and posters.
-Each session will have 4-5 talks followed by a discussion period.
-See the schedule for details.
+Each session will have around 4-5 talks followed by a discussion period.

 I am participating virtually.
+Will there be a reduced registration fee?
 How do I join?

-Virtual participants have been emailed a Zoom link.
+Virtual participants will be sent a Zoom link.
 You are required to be signed into a Zoom account for access.
 We will have someone monitoring the chat for troubleshooting and questions during the discussion periods.

 What is the length of a talk?